flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 - At about 80 knots, slowly release the forward pressure on the sidestick until about 100 knots, when the sidestick should be in the neutral position.

 - The throttle hand remains on the thrust levers until reaching V~1~ to be able to quickly abort the start.
-Remove the hand from the thrust levers at V~1~ to avoid accidentally aborting after V~1~.
+Remove the hand from the thrust levers at V~1~ to avoid accidentally aborting after V~1~. <p style="color:yellow; font-size:18px;">is this necessary for the sim?</p>

 - At V~R~ apply smooth positive backward stick movement on the sidestick and aim for a rotation rate (pitch rate) of 3 deg/sec for about 5 seconds (15° - 18° pitch attitude).
 Once airborne, follow the flight director's guidance for pitch attitude.<br/>
   Tip: Count one-one thousand, two-one-thousand, etc. and hit 15 degrees at five-one-thousand - practice this.